LeBron celebrates his 'brother' Kobe in emotional speech

 “Laker nation, man, I would be selling you all short if I read off this shit so I’m going to go straight from the heart,” James said to a raucous applause from the sold-out crowd at Staples Center in downtown Los Angeles.

-“I know that at some point we will have a memorial for Kobe, but I look at this as a celebration tonight.
+“I know that at some point we will have a memorial for Kobe, but I look at this as a celebration tonight,” he told the crowd, referring to them as “family.”

 “This is a celebration of the 20 years of the blood, the sweat, the tears, the broken down body, the getting back up — the determination to be as great as he could be,” he said of Bryant, who played 20 seasons with the Lakers, 18 as an all-star, and won five NBA championships.

-“Tonight we celebrate the kid who came here at 18 years of age, retired at 38 and became probably the best dad we’ve seen over the last three years,” he said of Bryant, a husband and father to four daughters.
+“Tonight we celebrate the kid who came here at 18 years of age, retired at 38 and became probably the best dad we’ve seen over the last three years,” he said of Bryant, who has four daughters with wife Vanessa.

 “Kobe is a brother to me ... and throughout my career, the one thing we shared was that determination to win and be great.